For Fans Of

 “Do you like Set The Score?
 Their early work was good but a little too generic for me, but when ‘Render Me Useless’ came out in 2015, I think they really came into their own, commercially and artistically.
 That whole EP has a clear, crisp sound, and a new sheen of raw emotion that really gave the songs a big boost.
 The band has often been compared to Neck Deep, but I think that Set The Score has a far more potent, raw sense of emotion.”

-[Goes into bathroom to get axe, khaki shorts and flannel].
+[Goes into the bathroom, retrieves axe, khaki shorts and a shitty flannel].

 “Why are your copies of Blunt and Rock Sound all over the place, d-do you have a dog?
 A little chow or something?
 [Laughs]”

 “Yes, it is!
 Now, in 2016, Set The Score released this new five-track EP, ‘Where We Sit’, and is easily their most mature and accomplished release to date.
 I think their undisputed masterpiece is the hard-hitting ‘Worthless‘, a song so catchy most people probably don’t listen to the lyrics.
 But they should, because it’s not just about overcoming self-doubt, and the importance of determination and loving one’s self, it’s also a personal statement about the band itself.”

 [Raises axe above head]

 “Hey, readers!
 TRY FINDING A BETTER POP-PUNK BAND AFTER HEARING THIS EP, YOU FUCKING STUPID BASTARDS!
 YOU.
 FUCKING.
 BASTARDS!”

 [Sits down on the couch and smokes a cigar in silence].